-Colmar has always been always about innovation, style and sport.
+Colmar has always been about innovation, style and sport.
 This season, the Italian company produced pieces made with Graphene+, a revolutionary nanotech material based on carbon and derived from graphite.
 In collaboration with the manufacturer Directa Plus, Colmar produced a Graphene+ ski suit, two models of technical underwear and a polo shirt.
 These items act as filters between the body and the outside, ensuring optimal temperature and tailor-made comfort.
 They further reduce the friction between air and water to ensure top sports performance.